Legal and compliance

 Data flows

-Each data category serves a specific functional purpose (authentication, password management, form auto-fill).
-No email, phone, or real name is required.
+Each data category serves a specific functional purpose (authentication, password management, form autofill).
+No email, phone, or real name is required to use the core service.
 SkinID collects significantly less personal data than comparable services.
 Data collection is proportionate.

 RiskLikelihoodImpact